Tutorial: Azure Active Directory single sign-on (SSO) integration with JIRA SAML SSO by Microsoft

 On the Basic SAML Configuration section, enter the values for the following fields:

 a.
 In the Sign-on URL text box, type a URL using the following pattern:

 b.
 In the Identifier box, type a URL using the following pattern:

 c.
 In the Reply URL text box, type a URL using the following pattern:

 These values are not real.
 Update these values with the actual Identifier, Reply URL, and Sign-On URL.
 Port is optional in case it’s a named URL.
 These values are received during the configuration of Jira plugin, which is explained later in the tutorial.

-On the Set up Single Sign-On with SAML page, In the SAML Signing Certificate section, click copy button to copy App Federation Metadata Url and save it on your computer.
+On the Set up single sign-on with SAML page, In the SAML Signing Certificate section, click copy button to copy App Federation Metadata Url and save it on your computer.

-Configure JIRA SAML SSO by Microsoft Single Sign-On
+Configure JIRA SAML SSO by Microsoft SSO

 In a different web browser window, sign in to your JIRA instance as an administrator.